Healthdirect Free Australian health advice you can count on.

 Getting your eyes checked

-Optometrists can help diagnose any vision problems through eye tests.
-They can also help treat and manage any vision problems.
-You can book an eye test directly with an optometrist (eye doctor).
-You don't need a referral from your GP to see an optometrist.
+Optometrists are qualified health professionals and can help diagnose vision problems through eye tests.
+They can also help treat and manage vision problems.

-Even if you aren't worried about your vision, it is important to have your eyes checked regularly to:
+Even if you aren't worried about your vision, it is important to have regular eye checks to:

 Resources and support